 That depends, of course, on how you’re involved in aromatherapy.
 Understanding the principles of how essential oils work can undoubtedly give you a more in-depth perspective on the ways you can use them.
 On another note, it enables you to safely bypass nonsensical ideas, such as the functional group approach which only imbues aromatherapy with unnecessary confusion.

 Throughout the major part of its history, aromatherapy has been based on the traditional use of aromatic plants.
 In the second half of the 19th century, empirical research on essential oils took place.
-Biological properties and chemistry of essential oils began to be studied more systematically.
+Their chemistry and biological properties began to be studied more systematically.
 In the 1890s, pinene, limonene and terpinolene were among the first chemically characterised terpenes (Kubeczka 2016).

 By the time René-Maurice Gattefossé entered the scene, major constituents were known – Gattefossé mentions over 40 in his book Aromatherapy (1937/1993) – along with their structure, or at least molecular formula.
 Knowledge of the biological properties of essential oils in that time was a mix of herbal medicine, individual case reports and early experiments.